Paper and Cardboard Recycling: The Waste Management Process

 Boxboard refers to non-coated types of cardboard such as cereal boxes, which are also generally thinner.
 Corrugated on the other hand, refers to larger, thicker packing boxes, such as those used to transport goods.

 Unlike cardboard, the first step following the categorization of paper is shredding.
-After pairing it with a liquid substance comprised of water and certain non-hazardous chemicals, the mixture is heated to further break down into fibres.
-Following this breakdown, the paper mixture is cleaned with de-inking also taking place.
+The contents is then mixed with a liquid substance.
+This substance is comprised of water and certain non-hazardous chemicals.
+The mixture is heated to break down into fibres.
+De-inking takes place following this breakdown.
+This ensures the paper mixture is cleaned.
 When the fibres being to start bonding and the paper begins to dry, it is then suitable to turn into new products.

 3.The Waste Centre Transfer and Aftermath:

-In the baling process, the materials are bundled together into a tightly compressed form.
+Baling involves the materials being bundled together into a tightly compressed form.
 Sometimes, we can even bale these resources in as small as a quarter of their original space.

 Magazines –> Newspaper